Member Organizations

 - Danish Act on Approved Auditors and Audit Firms (the Audit Act) Consolidated Act No. 1287 of November 20, 2018

-- Danish Act on Public and Private Limited Companies of 2010 (as amended)
+- Danish Companies Act (Public and Private Limited Companies)

 Relevant Publications